Sorann753/Sorann753/README.md

 </section>

 - 🤖 I'm an AI enthusiast
-- 🗣️ I speak french and english fluently
+- 🗣️ I speak french and english fluently, currently trying to learn japanese

 - 📫 Reach me on discord at "_sorann"